 Other Expense, Net.
 Other, net decreased approximately \$2.0 million to \$1.9 million for the six months ended June 30, 2006 from \$3.9 million for the six months ended June 30, 2005.
 In the first six months of 2006, we incurred approximately \$2.0 million of expense in connection with use of our receivables securitization facility to fund working capital needs.
-In the first six months of 2005, we incurred \$1.4 million of expense in connection with use of our receivables securitization facility to fund working capital needs, \$0.3 million of expense in connection with the one-time sale of receivables during first quarter 2005, and \$2.1 million of net losses on transactions denominated in foreign currencies other than the local currency of the subsidiary that is a party to the transaction
+In the first six months of 2005, we incurred \$1.4 million of expense in connection with use of our receivables securitization facility to fund working capital needs, \$0.3 million of expense in connection with the one-time sale of receivables during first quarter 2005, and \$2.1 million of net losses on transactions denominated in foreign currencies other than the local currency of the subsidiary that is a party to the transaction.

 Income Taxes.
-The effective income tax rate for the six months ended June 30, 2006 and 2005 was 36% and 37%, respectively.
+The effective income tax rate for the six months ended June 30, 2006 and 2005 was 35% and 37%, respectively.
 The decrease in the effective rate in the six months ended June 30, 2006 compared to the same period a year ago is primarily related to the Company recording a net tax benefit of \$0.5 million due to a change in the Texas state tax law, which was signed into effect on May 19, 2006.
-In the six months ended June 30, 2006, the Company reported domestic and foreign pre-tax income of approximately \$11.7 million and \$7.2 million, respectively.
+In the six months ended June 30, 2006, the Company reported domestic and foreign pre-tax income of approximately \$10.5 million and \$7.2 million, respectively.
 In the six months ended June 30, 2005, the Company reported domestic and foreign pre-tax income of approximately \$6.8 million and \$6.6 million, respectively.

 Discontinued Operations.
 During the second quarter of 2006, the Company sold its asphalt-coated paper line of business, which was part of our Packaging Systems operating segment.
-In fourth quarter 2005, the Board of Directors authorized management to move forward with its plan to sell our industrial fasteners operations, which consists of operations located in Frankfort, Indiana; Wood Dale, Illinois; and Lakewood, Ohio.
-In the six months ended June 30, 2006, the loss from discontinued operations, net of income tax benefit, of \$2.0 million in the six months ended June 30, 2005.
-See Note 2 to our consolidated financial statements included in Part I, Item 1 of this report on Form 10-Q.
+In fourth quarter 2005, the Board of Directors authorized management to move forward with its plan to sell our industrial fasteners operations, which consists of operations located in Frankfort, Indiana; Wood Dale,

+Illinois; and Lakewood, Ohio.
+In the six months ended June 30, 2006, the loss from discontinued operations, net of income tax benefit, was \$5.4 million compared to a loss from discontinued operations, net of income tax benefit, of \$2.0 million in the six months ended June 30, 2005.
+See Note 3 to our consolidated financial statements included in Part I, Item 1 of this report on Form 10-Q.